Partyolo

 Colorful allergy-friendly party food spread on a table

-Food allergies affect 1 in 13 children.
+Food allergies affect 1 in 13 children (according to Food Allergy Research & Education (FARE)).
 That means at a typical kids' birthday party, at least one guest likely has a food allergy.
 Here's how to handle it like a pro.

 Why It Matters